2nd Friday Art Walk

 Collage, mixed media

 This show is Flowering Hope’s first Art Awareness Exhibit and is a culmination of voices from survivors, supporters, advocates, family members, and the public.
-This unique exhibit seeks to both bring awareness to the issue of gender-based violence, while also providing a venue for over 200 voices.
+This unique exhibit seeks to bring awareness to the issue of gender-based violence while providing a venue for over 200 voices.

 • Founders' Gallery (AWD) info